MileHacker Logo

 Language & Postal Services

-English is the official language, so there is no language barrier.
-A post office resides in Spanish Town for sending mail.
+English is the official language, so there's no language barrier.
+A post office resides in The spanish language Town for sending mail.

 Communication Aids